 I’ll keep you updated.

 By the way, one final note: I am sending out a monthly newsletter with updates, stories and thoughts related to my walk1000miles challenge.
-Don’t miss out and sign up today – and it is, believe it or not, for free.
+Don’t miss out and sign up today (signup page removed after completion of the walk1000miles challenge) – and it is, believe it or not, for free.

 And what about the donations?